 In the search for appropriate sponsors, you will need to scrutinize the funding environment.
 Is the sponsor really interested in your area of interest?
 An agency program announcement may nominally appear to be a good fit, but on closer investigation, is understood to focus on a limited number of priorities areas, under which your study does not really fit.
 The range of funding available is another consideration.
 You need to ascertain the costs of completing your work.
 If the funding range is too low, you may be unable to undertake the project you propose, have to downsize the scope of work, or seek additional support from another source.
 A funding range that exceeds your needs suggests that the sponsor is looking for projects more ambitious than the one you are proposing.
 You also want to determine the ratio of applications to awards.
 A success rate in the single digits, within a given program, indicates chances for obtaining an award are small, and the work involved in making an application may not be worth the time and effort.
 Success rates, however, should not be the sole criteria for deciding whether or not to apply.
 The quality of your idea, your writing, and the fit with agency guidelines may prove irresistible to the sponsor.

 Locating potential sponsors is multifaceted .
-A good starting point is to utilize both proprietary and non-proprietary grant information databases which allow you to run funding searches based on a number of fields that can be tailored to specific needs.
+A good starting point is to utilize both proprietary, such as Pivot-RP, and non-proprietary grant information databases which allow you to run funding searches based on a number of fields that can be tailored to specific needs.
 Networking with colleagues, scrutinizing professional publications and websites in your field, and attending professional meetings at which agency officials often appear is another valuable way to identify the universe of appropriate funding organizations to which you may apply.
-Working with OSPR , and Corporate and Foundation Relations staff should also be an important part of your overall funding strategy.
+Working with OSPR and Corporate and Foundation Relations staff should also be an important part of your overall funding strategy.
 OSPR can assist you in setting up funding alerts to receive targeted, e-mail notices of funding opportunities as soon as they are announced, furnish other funding information germane to your interests, and provide strategic assistance on working with program officers within funding agencies.
 Corporate and Foundation Relations can introduce you to informational sources on private funding including The Foundation Center.

 Once you have identified a cohort of funding agencies, and obtained all the necessary guidelines, program announcements, and information, read the material CAREFULLY to determine which ones seem most likely to be receptive to your funding idea.
 Work with professional and administrative colleagues for assistance in refining your choices.
 Remember, most often, you will want to apply to more than one funding source, simply because the probabilities of success at any one sponsor are not favorable.
 In all likelihood, this will require slightly different proposals, using the novel, compelling idea you developed, to accord with the funding guidelines for individual sponsors.